 The latest news and events from The Poetry Exchange

-Is there a poem that has been a friend to you?
+Is there a poem that's been a friend to you?

-To book your visit to The Poetry Exchange – or if you have any questions – please contact Sally Anglesea on firstname.lastname@example.org or 07598 596885.
+To book your individual, online session contact Sally Anglesea of The Poetry Exchange on email@example.com or 07598 596885.

 We collaborate with a wide range of partners to bring The Poetry Exchange to people and places across the UK and beyond.
 Our events include Exchanges, Poetry Swap - a gathering, Poetry Exchange Live - an audience event with special guests, and “In Exchange” our writing workshops.